grame-cncm/faust/architecture/jucer/README.md

 `faust2juce [-nvoices <num>] [-effect <effect.dsp>] [-midi] [-osc] file.dsp`

 It will create a folder named with the dsp file name, containing a .jucer file and a Source folder, with the Main.cpp and the MainComponent.h that JUCE uses
-In order for it to be ready to use, without changing the JUCE modules path, you should put it into the "examples" folder of the Juce git folder.
+In order for it to be ready to use, without changing the JUCE modules path, you should put it into the "examples" folder of the JUCE git folder.

 ## Options